-- 1. Preview a camera in live view and click M on shortcut menu. - 2.
+- 1. Preview a camera in live view and click 🚨 on shortcut menu. - 2.
 Click Pattern. - 3.
 Select a pattern. - 4.
-Click 🛅 . - 5.
+Click . - 5.
 Use direction buttons to wheel the camera to required locations.
-Adjust zoom and focus as your desire. - 6.
-Click a .
+Adjust zoom and focus as your - 6.
+Click .
 The previous PTZ camera moving path is recorded as a pattern.

-Select a pattern and click on to call it.
+Select a pattern and click to call it.
 The PTZ camera will move according the predefined pattern.